acuciureanu/blog/simplewriteups/content/posts/post_intigriti_challenge_0122.md

 ---
-title: "How I solved January XSS challenge 0122 from intigriti(dot)com"
+title: "This is how I solved the January XSS challenge @ intigriti.com"
 date: 2022-01-18T13:26:17+02:00
 ---